Skip to content

 ----------

-The width and height of the square box.
-Defaults to 200.
+The height of the ellipse.
+Defaults to the value of width.

 **kwargs : dict